Catskill Mountains: Transportation

 From 1872, the northern part of the Catskills were served by the Catskill Mountain Branch of the Ulster and Delaware Railroad which was absorbed into the New York Central railroad in 1932.
 Oneonta to Kingston passenger rail service continued until 1954.
 Part of the line still exists but now serves only freight.

 The southern part of the Catskills was served by the New York, Ontario and Western Railway.
 Over the course of 1950, service on the NYO&W downscaled to summer only.
 In its last years it ran trains from Roscoe to Weehawken, New Jersey, via Liberty.
 It connected with the New York Central's West Shore Railroad at Cornwall.
 This service lasted until September 10, 1953.

 The Delaware and Ulster Railroad is a heritage railroad, based in Arkville, New York, that still runs a scenic part of the track from Highmount to Hubbell Corners, New York, for tourist use.
 The Catskill Mountain Railroad is also a heritage railroad in the Catskills, operating from Kingston up to Highmount.

 The Catskills are accessible by automobile from the east along Interstate 87/New York State Thruway, which runs north–south through the Hudson Valley.
 To the south and southwest, the Catskills are accessible by a variety of highways, including New York State Route 55, U.S. Route 44, U.S. Route 209, and New York State Route 17.
 Access to the western Catskills is provided by New York State Route 30; and the vaguely defined far-western edge of the region is variously considered to be New York State Route 10 or Interstate 88, though this boundary remains a matter of local preference.
 New York State Routes 28 and 23A cut east–west through the heart of the Catskills, serving many of the most popular outdoor tourist destinations.
 New York State Route 23 runs east–west across the Catskills' northern section.

+Governor Kathy Hochul supports plans for the New York State Department of Transportation to improve highway transportation for New York State car drivers driving on New York Route 17 in the New York Catskills Region.
+It will cost $1.3 billion.
+Environmentalists and transportation planners do not like the plan.

 The closest major airports to the Catskill region are Albany International Airport to the north and Stewart International Airport in Newburgh to the south.
 Smaller airports in the region include: